 1. Apply the shampoo bar directly to your scalp.
 If you’re a ‘lather between the hands’ kinda person, this method is actually less effective.
 The surfactants (foaming ingredients) in the bars end up bonding with the oils on your hands, rather than the oils on your hair, so you’re basically just washing your hands, not your hair!

 2. Don’t exert tons of pressure on your shampoo bars.
 Light circular motions on your scalp or swiping down your hair will do the trick.
-The bars are solid but they are not unbreakable.
+The bars are very solid, but they are not unbreakable.

-3. They’re called Suds for a reason!
-The shampoo bars will lather quickly and once you find you have enough to sufficiently cleanse your scalp, stop there!
+3. The shampoo bars will lather quickly - they’re called Suds for a reason!
+Once you find you have enough bubbles to sufficiently cleanse your scalp, stop there!
 Working up a crazy voluminous lather isn’t more effective... you’ll just use your bar up faster.
 Less is more!

 4. If your bar breaks for any reason, use one piece at a time if the pieces are large enough.
 If not, then you have two options!